 What we produce at NextGen with each new hire is a custom onboarding plan which includes a Personal Action Plan for the new hire and a corresponding plan for the designated mentor.
 The onboarding plan focuses on the new hire's strengths and weaknesses they bring to the team.
 The new hire creates actionable items to work on and the mentor simply advises and mentors without having to demand a great deal of time from multiple executives.
 Clients tell us the custom onboarding plan that NextGen delivered proved to be an essential tool in the new hire's quick assimilation into the team culture, faster production, and increased the communications skills of the new hire.

 7. Retention Rate

 Consider the facts: according to Leadership IQ and Oliver Wyman/Mercer Management studies, 46% of ALL NEW HIRES FAIL WITHIN 18 MONTHS, while 83% of executives fail as they lack the right interpersonal relationship skills for the team they manage and interact with.
 Every week we get calls from venture capital firms, CXOs and SVPs about conducting a search.
 Many of them use several contingency recruiting firms on each search, thinking that the more candidates or resumes they receive creates a large enough pool to choose from.
 The solution to choose retained search firm wisely is pick one that utilizes a performance based recruiting methodology.
-Choose retained search firm like NextGen where we utilize an award-winning Leadership Vault search process has proven to work as revealed by client testimonials that the new hire "not only met, but exceeded their expectations.
-Case in point - at NextGen we have a 93% new hire retention rate of placements still working at the client company in 3.5 years, and 87% still there in 5 years.
+Choose retained search firm like NextGen where we utilize an award-winning Leadership Vault search process which has proven to work as we have a 93% new hire retention rate of placements still working at the client company in 3.5 years, and 87% still there in 5 years.

 8. Contingency and RPOs vs. Retained